jjmontesl/ddd/README.md

 - Create a simple and flexible tree procedural generator and tree prefabs.
 - Adding other model packs and/or improving the aspect of the current assets pack.

-Do not hesitate to get in touch though Issues if you have any question.
+Do not hesitate to get in touch if you have any question.

 ## Installation